 Palamutis Coffeeshop (Bostanbaşı Caddesi 3A, Firuzağa, Beyoğlu), gay-popular, lesbian owned vegan cafe/bakery, breakfast and lunch, sandwiches.

-Pinokyo Cafe & Bar (İstiklal Caddesi, Büyükparmakkapı Sokak 26, Beyoğlu), gay bar/cafe, Turkish songs karaoke, live music, drag.
+Pinokyo Cafe & Bar (İstiklal Caddesi, Büyükparmakkapı Sokak 26, Beyoğlu), gay bar/cafe, Turkish songs karaoke, live music, drag - status uncertain, check ahead before going.

 Sahra Bar (İstiklal Caddesi, Sadri Alışık Sokak 40, Beyoğlu), transvestite bar, young guys/hustlers, drag shows, open until 4:30am.